ahatherly-gn/NHS-SCR-IPS/03-RequiredDataItems.md

  * Filters/Constraints
    * Current repeat medications
    * Where possibe:
-     * Discontinued repeat medications from the last year
+     * Discontinued repeat medications from the last 6 months
      * Acute Medications taken in last year
    * Items in narrative should be sorted newest to oldest based on recorded date
  * FHIR Resource Profiles to conform to: